raskharkapakh/EAWAG_model_noising/README.md

 ### main.r

-the parameters to train the model:
+TODO: explain more in detail. the parameters to train the model:

 * **experiment.name**: The name to give to the folder where the models, preprocessed datasets, standardization constants and metadata will be saved.
 * **number.split**: how many splits are desired for the cross validation.